Hoa ʻĀina O Mākaha

 Besides daily interaction with the 600-plus students of Mākaha Elementary School, Hoa ʻĀina’s centerpiece is its Container Garden Program.
 This program aims to teach community members and families how to connect to the food they are eating by growing it themselves.
 The workshops are free, and Hoa ʻĀina provides materials to start and maintain your own home garden.

-HACBED is working with Hoa ʻĀina to support its organizational sustainability, leadership development, and emerging partnerships.
+HACBED worked with Hoa ʻĀina to support its organizational sustainability, leadership development, and emerging partnerships.

 To learn more, click on Hoa ʻĀina O Mākaha’s logo below.